TurboVega/image2binary/README.md

 command in BASIC.

 The output bitmap (set of palette indexes representing colors) can also be loaded into VRAM using the VLOAD command.
-That file does not have any leading data bytes, only pixel information.
+That file <i>does</i> have the leading dummy address bytes (2 zero bytes).

 The program can be run in one of 2 ways.
 If no directory is specified, or if the current directory is specified, the app searches for PNG files in the